-The figure shows that slightly less than 60% of the respondents are still somewhat unsatisfied with their sleep, while the number of those satisfied with their sleep is gradually increasing.
+The figure shows that about 60% of the respondents are still somewhat unsatisfied with their sleep, while the number of those satisfied with their sleep is gradually increasing.
+The results of the FY2021 survey show a slight decrease in the percentage of those satisfied with their sleep, compared with the results of the FY2020 survey.